glantucan/blog/project-docs/conventions.md

 # Javascript conventions:

-## Readability:
+## CORE PRINCIPLES:

-- MUST: "Write code that's easy to read and understand."
+- MUST: Write readable, self-explanatory code that does one thing well
-- SHOULD: "Keep code simple; avoid unnecessary complexity."
+- SHOULD: Keep code simple; avoid unnecessary complexity.
-- CAN: "Use clear, consistent formatting."

-## Naming:

-- MUST: "Use descriptive, meaningful names."
-- SHOULD: "Use camelCase for variables and functions.
-All caps for constants."
-- CAN: "Add extra context when it improves clarity."

-## Functions:

-- MUST: "Each function does one thing; keep them small."
-- SHOULD: "Limit parameters; use an object if >2."
-- CAN: "Extract helper functions for complex logic."

-## Comments:

-- MUST: "Write self-explanatory code."
+- SHOULD_NOT: Comment normal code
-- SHOULD: "Comment only non-obvious logic."
+- SHOULD: Comment only non-obvious logic, hacks, or workarounds
-- CAN: "Supplement with external documentation if needed."
+- CAN: Supplement with external documentation if needed.

-## Error handling:

-- MUST: "Handle errors with exceptions (not error codes)."
+- MUST: Handle errors with exceptions, use try/catch for loading remote files or API calls and provide meaningful error messages.
-- SHOULD: "Provide meaningful error messages."

-## Security:

-- MUST: "Implement secure coding practices."
-- SHOULD: "Validate inputs and use secure APIs."

-## Functional programming:

-- MUST: "Use code as decalarative as possible."
+- MUST: Write declarative code when possible, prefering functional over imperative programming.
+- MUST: Each function does one thing; keep them small.
+- SHOULD: Limit parameters; use an object argument if >2.
-- SHOULD: "Apply pure functions, immutability, and composition."
+- SHOULD: Apply pure functions, immutability, composition, and functional programming principles when possible.
+- SHOULD_NOT: Create classes or use Typescript
-- CAN: "Mix with imperative code if the functional alternative is too obscure."
+- CAN: Mix functional and imperative code only when the functional alternative is too obscure or inneficient.

-## OOP:

-- MUST_NOT: "Use OOP unless it enhances clarity or maintainability."
-- SHOULD_NOT: "Create classes."
-- CAN: "Use OOP when the problem domain naturally fits.
-Use Factory functions to create objects if necessary."

-## TypeScript:

-- MUST_NOT: "Use TypeScript."
+- CAN: Use factory functions when object creation is necessary.
+- SHOULD: Use async/await for async code.
+- CAN: Use promise.all for parallel async operations.
+- MUST: Implement secure coding practices.
-- SHOULD: "Stick to JavaScript."
+- SHOULD: Validate inputs and use secure APIs.

 ## React conventions:

-- Create a folder for each component in the src/components folder, with all the component related files (styled components, custom hooks, etc.).
+- MUST: Create small functional components; Create a folder for each component in the src/components
-- MUST: "Use functional components."
+- MUST: Use functional components.
-- MUST: "Create small, reusable components."
+- SHOULD: Create reusable components whenever possible.
-- MUST: "Create custom hook files for managing state and side effects of each component."
+- MUST: Create separate custom hook files for managing state and side effects of each component.
-- MUST: "Create separate files for styled components, separating component logic from styling."
+- MUST: Create separate files for styled components
-- MUST: "Put reuseable hooks in the src/hooks folder."
+- MUST: Put reusable hooks in the src/hooks folder.
-- MUST: "Nest component folders for components that are only used by a parent component if their functionality is tightly coupled with that parent component."
+- SHOULD: Nest component folders when functionality is tightly coupled.
+- CAN: skip custom hook files or styled component files for very simple components (<50 lines).

+### Component files:

+- MUST: Name component files as <ComponentName>.jsx
+- MUST: Define DOM refs here and pass them as arguments to custom hooks if needed.
+- SHOULD: Manage state and effects with custom hooks, pass them props as needed.
+- SHOULD: Import Styled components from the styled component file.
+- CAN: Define state and handler functions here if they are really simple.
+- SHOULD: delegate handler functions to custom hooks actions object.

 ### Custom hook files:

-- MUST: "Name each custom hook file following the pattern use<ComponentName or SharedHookName>.hook.js"
-- MUST: "Export a single default function named use<ComponentName or SharedHookName> that returns an object with the state and actions objects."
-- MUST: "Pass necessary arguments to the custom hook function to configure its behavior."
-- MUST: "Define a defaultState object with all the state properties and their initial values for each custom hook."
-- MUST_NOT: "Include ref definitions to reference DOM elements in custom hooks.
-If the custom hook requires access to them define them in the main component file and pass them as arguments to the custom hook."
+- MUST: Name as use<ComponentName or SharedHookName>.hook.js; export single default function returning state/actions objects
+- MUST: Use the useCustomHook factory from hooks/useCustomHook.js
+- SHOULD: Keep actions simple, pure and single responsibility functions.
+- CAN: Define async actions to manage async logic.
-- MUST_NOT: "Include DOM refs in the default or returned state."
+- MUST_NOT: Include DOM refs in the default or returned state.
-- MUST: "Create an actions object with all the functions that update the state on each custom hook."
+- MUST: Create an actions object with all the functions that update the state of the component, load files, request data from an API, etc.
-- MUST: "Actions will include always a setState function that accepts an object with the properties to update and a resetState function that resets the state to its default."
-- CAN: "Manage side effects with useEffect and useCallback."
+- CAN: Manage side effects with useEffect and useCallback.
-- SHOULD: "Create reusable custom hooks for common logic of different components."
+- SHOULD: Delegate to reusable custom hooks for common logic of different components.
-- MUST: "Use the useCustomHook factory on hooks/useCustomHook.js to create custom hooks with the specified conventions."

 ### Styled component files:

-- MUST: "Name styled component files as <ComponentName>.styled.js"
+- MUST: Name styled component files as <ComponentName>.styled.js
-- CAN: "Export several styled components if needed to maintain styled components small, reusable, and readable"
+- CAN: Export several styled components if needed to maintain styled components small, reusable, and readable